idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 The neutronics and thermal hydraulics simulation provide us with the power distribution and the fluid and solid phase temperature on the macroscale.
 They do not resolve the individual pebbles, and therefore cannot directly inform us on local effects such as temperature gradients within a pebble.
-These are important to lead fuel performance study, to verify that the pebbled-fuel remains within design limitations in terms of temperature and burnup.
+These are important to lead fuel performance studies, to verify that the pebbled-fuel remains within design limitations in terms of temperature and burnup.

 We use a multiscale approach to resolve the pebble conditions within the reactor.
 We sample pebble locations